 Pressure die cast surface treatments

-Generally, PDC parts are ejected from the tool with excellent surface finishes.
+Generally, pressure die cast parts are ejected from the tool with excellent surface finishes.
 Tool split lines, ejector pin flash, and waste gates are cropped off and parts are fine finished to remove any indications completely.

 Dependent on the application of the product, there are various surface treatments that can be undertaken on aluminium alloy parts: from simple chemical conversion protection or anodising to powder coating to international RAL specs.